y-lohse/y-lohse.github.io/work/lookatstream.md

 next_url: /work/caldera.html
 next_title: Designing UI and UX
 ---
 During my work at [Groupe ESC Troyes](/work/get.html) I almost didn't write a line of code outside my work.
-My job was exiting and my previously in-existent design skills had grown by necessity, such as I was now good enough to handle any web project almost on my own – it's just that I didn't want to do it.
+My job was exciting and my previously in-existent design skills had grown by necessity, such as I was now good enough to handle any web project almost on my own – it's just that I didn't want to do it.

 <figure>
 ![The look at stream logo]({{ site.img_path }}/2012/08/las.png)